awadell1/PkgJogger.jl/docs/src/index.md

 PkgJogger uses [Revise.jl](https://github.com/timholy/Revise.jl) to track changes to your `benchmark/bench_*.jl` files and reload your suite as you edit.
-No more waiting for your benchmarks to precompile!
+No more waiting for benchmarks to precompile!

 Tracked Changes: